KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 _![Function in the prompt area](https://raw.githubusercontent.com/KyleG-Mitutoyo/Integrated-AI-Extension/refs/heads/main/assets/function.png)_

-You can send errors or warnings from the VS error list by right-clicking on one and selecting "Send to AI chat".
-It will paste the error description, line number, and contents of the line into the prompt.
-It will also navigate to that error in your code, even if a file is closed.
+You can send errors or warnings from the VS error list by right-clicking on one or multiple errors and selecting "Send to AI chat".
+It will paste the error description, line number, and contents of the line into the prompt if it's just one error, and also navigate to that error in your code, even if a file is closed.
+Multiple errors/warnings selected will send just the descriptions, all in one click.
+To select multiple errors/warnings use ctrl+click or shift+click before right clicking on one of them.

 _![Send Error to AI](https://raw.githubusercontent.com/KyleG-Mitutoyo/Integrated-AI-Extension/refs/heads/main/assets/error.png)_